Mailman (City Letter Carrier)

 Yes, it's a regular work day for the USPS on the Friday after Thanksgiving.
 I'm not sure how busy of a day it is, but the online shopping business has been a boom for us so the days following Thanksgiving through Christmas are usually an endless flow of packages to deliver.

-Asked by Charles about 11 years ago
+Asked by Jason almost 11 years ago

 My usps delivery woman, who is my aunt, took my packages to her house and gave them to my uncle so they could go through them.
 My uncle brought my packages and shortly after she deliver my paper mail to my mailbox.
 How illegal is this??